Finance and Accounting

 Several members of the programme have dual appointments, which provide valuable opportunities for interaction between academic research and the financial industry.

-The programme also works closely with ERIM’s specialist centres of excellence in the field of finance and accounting:
+The programme also works closely with ERIM’s Research Initiatives in the field of finance and accounting:

 ERIM takes great pride in developing a collaborative and highly professional working environment where researchers share common goals and strive together to achieve impactful research that reaches the highest academic standards.